-The following are more guidelines than strict rules but they are in place because, when adhered to earnestly, they facilitate the achievement of the best possible dialogue and connection amongst the participants.
+The Nexus Lab rules or guidelines, are in place because, when adhered to earnestly, they facilitate the achievement of the best possible dialogue and connection amongst the participants.
 Incorporate these 10 guidelines into your Nexus Labs for effective results.
 In addition to these rules you will also need about the practical setup or Nexus Lab Structure.

 All participants in Nexus Labs are 100% equal and bring equal value to the discussion.
 We do not take, gender, ethnicity, culture, education, hierarchy or socio-economic background into consideration when working together in the circle.
 We only focus on the one central thing we have in common, that we are human.